domainsofapp/domainsofapp.github.io/_posts/2018-06-24-life-mantras.md

 Success is relative to happiness.

-Never boast -- you will eat your words.
+Never boast--you will eat your words.

 If anything in life is easy, you are doing it wrong.
 (More realistically, if anything in life is easy, you are either doing it sub-optimally, or you have already learned how to do it optimally.)